Skip to Content

 1. Create directory structuremkdir -p ~/.qwen/commands/refactor

-2. Create command filetouch ~/.qwen/commands/refactor/pure.toml
+2. Create command filetouch ~/.qwen/commands/refactor/pure.md

 3. Edit command contentRefer to the complete code below.